JeaNugroho/side-hustle/README.md

 \

 As the final setup, the base URL is listed in the package.json as **proxy** (at the bottom of the file) for the front-end to be able **to communicate with the back-end**.

+## Further Improvements
+- Minor front-end glitches (between React Fragments and div tags)
+- Make application responsive (can be viewed elegantly on mobile phones web)
+- Profiles searched can be toggled (all results or just within your area/state)
+- Search engine (currently the search is based on a single skills array element).
+Better: more relevant search engine (e.g. calculus tutor, jazz piano tutor, etc.)
+- Research for a good and free directions (and probably its maps as a pair) API.
+I recommend trying on MapBox and TomTom.
+Google Maps is not the only alternative Maps API, and can be switched with a pairing directions API that works for free